GyberExperiment/.github/profile/README.md

-# 🚀 Gybernaty: Welcome to the Future!
+# 🚀 Welcome to the Future!

 <div align="center">